OberlinExCo/OberlinExCo.github.io/index.md

 ## Read About Students' Experience with ExCo!

 Many students have written about how ExCos have changed their college experience.
-Read about it here!

 <a href="/resources/readmore" class="primary-btn about-btn">Read More</a>